 - a.
-The chairperson of the Audit Committee receives an annual cash retainer of \$15,000 for this service, paid quarterly, and each of the other members of the Audit Committee receives an annual cash retainer of \$7,500, paid quarterly. - b.
-The chairperson of the Compensation Committee receives an annual cash retainer of \$11,000 for this service, paid quarterly, and each of the other members of the Compensation Committee receive an annual cash retainer of \$5,500, paid quarterly. - c.
-The chairperson of the Nominating and Corporate Governance Committee receive an annual cash retainer of \$8,000 (previously \$7,500) for this service, paid quarterly, and each of the other members of the Nominating and Corporate Governance Committee receive an annual cash retainer of \$4,000 (previously \$3,750), paid quarterly.
+The chairperson of the Audit Committee receives an annual cash retainer of \$18,000 (prior to January 2022, \$15,000) for this service, paid quarterly, and each of the other members of the Audit Committee receives an annual cash retainer of \$9,000 (prior to January 2022, \$7,500), paid quarterly. - b.
+The chairperson of the Compensation Committee receives an annual cash retainer of \$15,000 (prior to January 2022, \$11,000) for this service, paid quarterly, and each of the other members of the Compensation Committee receive an annual cash retainer of \$7,500 (prior to January 2022, \$5,500), paid quarterly. - c.
+The chairperson of the Nominating and Corporate Governance Committee receive an annual cash retainer of \$10,000 (prior to January 2022, \$8,000) for this service, paid quarterly, and each of the other members of the Nominating and Corporate Governance Committee receive an annual cash retainer of \$4,000 (prior to January 2022, \$3,750), paid quarterly.

-The Board has established our non-employee director compensation policy with respect to equity grants to provide that each year on the first business day following the company's annual meeting of stockholders, each non-employee director will automatically be granted an option to purchase 5,500 shares of the company's common stock.
-These annual grants will have an exercise price per share equal to the fair market value of a share of common stock on the date of grant and will vest in full on the one-year anniversary of the grant date, provided that the non-employee director will be granted an initial option to purchase 8,500 shares.
+The Board has established our non-employee director compensation policy with respect to equity grants to provide that each year on the first business day following the company's annual meeting of stockholders, each non-employee director will automatically be granted an option to purchase 10,000 (prior to June 2021, 5,500)

+shares of the company's common stock.
+These annual grants will have an exercise price per share equal to the fair market value of a share of common stock on the date of grant and will vest in full on the one-year anniversary of the grant date, provided that the non-employee director is providing continuous services on the applicable vesting date.
+If a new board member joins the Board, the director will be granted an initial option to purchase 15,000 (prior to June 2021, 8,500) shares of the company's common stock.
 Initial option grants to new board members will have an exercise price per share equal to the fair market value of a share of common stock on the date of grant and will vest over three years following the date of grant, with one-third of the options vesting on the first anniversary of the date of grant and the balance vesting equally monthly over the remaining two-year period.